flaupretre/terraform-ssh-tunnel/README.md

 'ssh_cmd' input variable.
 This may be used, for instance, to add a '-i' option and set the private key to use.

-#### Multiple SSH gateways
+#### Using multiple SSH gateways (ProxyJump)

-Please also note that the module cannot be used to create a tunnel running through a set of several SSH gateways, each one opening an SSH connection to the next one.
+Please note that the module cannot be used to create a tunnel running through a set of several SSH gateways, each one opening an SSH connection to the next one.
 This is technically possible using the 'ProxyJump' feature introduced in OpenSSH v7.3 and the feature may be added in a future version, depending on user's demand (I personally don't need it yet).

+#### Target host name resolution

+Note that, when supplying a target DNS name, the name is resolved by the bastion host, not by the client you're running terraform on.
+So, you can use a private DNS name, like 'xxxx.csdfkzpf0iww.eu-west-1.rds.amazonaws.com' without having to convert it to an IP address first.

 ### AWS SSM

-This feature is still alpha (it was introduced in v 1.14.0).
+This feature is still alpha (it was introduced in v 2.0.0).
 So, don't hesitate to report any good or bad experience using it.
 Suggestions are welcome too.

 The feature is adapted from the [terraform-ssm-tunnel](https://github.com/littlejo/terraform-ssm-tunnel/tree/master) fork by [Joseph Ligier](https://github.com/littlejo).
 Many thanks to Joseph for this addition.